CS410-2015Fall/Group_16_Wutudu/README.md

                                     {"group": {"id" : group_id, "name" : name},
                                      "message": "Group Created"} 200,
                                     {"group": {"id" : group_id, "name" : name},
-                                     "message": "All Users Invited"} 200,
-                                    "Failed To Create Group" 400,
-                                    "Group Not Found" 404,
-                                    "No Users Were Invited" 400,
+                                     "message": "New Group Created And All Users Invited"} 200, {"group": {"id" : group_id, "name" : name}, "message": "New Group Created And Only Some Users Were Invited"} 200, {"group": {"id" : group_id, "name" : name}, "message": "New Group Created And No Users Were Invited"} 200, "Failed To Create Group" 400,
-                                    "Failed To Invite At Least One User" 400, "Failed To Create Group and Add User" 400 ]
+                                    "Failed To Create Group and Add User" 400, ]
   * NOTE: Used to initiate a group with client and/or selected users in it
 ```